skydive-project/skydive.network/tutorials/first-steps-7.md

   </a>
 </p>

-We can of course use the command line to retrieve them, being able to filter a specific protocol for instance.
+We can of course use the command line to create the capture, here limiting to 5 raw packets per flow.

+{% highlight shell %}
+skydive client capture create --gremlin "G.V().Has('Name', 'eth0')" --rawpacket-limit 5
+{% endhighlight %}

+To get the `PCAP` file we just need to use the `Gremlin` step `RawPackets` specifying the output format.

 {% highlight shell %}
 skydive client query "G.At('-1s', 1000).Flows().Has('Application', 'ICMPv4').RawPackets()" \